 The instructional materials required for this course are included in enrollment and will be available online.

-Once a course session starts, two lessons will be released each week for the six-week duration of your course.
+Instructor-Led: Once a course session starts, two lessons will be released each week for the 6 week duration of your course.
 You will have access to all previously released lessons until the course ends.

-The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.
+Instructor-Led: The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.

-The final exam will be released on the same day as the last lesson.
+Instructor-Led: The final exam will be released on the same day as the last lesson.
 Once the final exam has been released, you will have two weeks plus 10 days (24 days total) to complete the final and finish any remaining lessons in your course.
 No further extensions can be provided beyond these 10 days.